Eclipse-Expos/eclipse-components/README.md

 2. Change the `"realtristan"` in package.json, package-lock.json, and .npmrc to the eclipse expos npm account username

-3. Login to npm from the terminal using a github token: `npm login --registry=https://npm.pkg.github.com`
+3. Login to npm: `npm login --scope=@NAMESPACE --registry=https://npm.pkg.github.com`

 - Enter the username as your github username and the github token as the password
 - You can generate a GitHub Personal Access Token here: `https://github.com/settings/tokens`